Cambridge-Hands-On-Science/Experiments/Experiments/Other/Dark room.md

 **Before Mitigation**: Likelihood: 2, Severity: 5, Overall: 10

-**Mitigation**: We have tested fabric for flammability.Keep all electrics away from fabric, and off the floor if there is a risk of moisture getting into the electrics.
+**Mitigation**: We have tested fabric for flammability.
+Keep all electrical equipment away from fabric, and off the floor if there is a risk of moisture getting into the equipment.
 Keep fire extinguisher in dark room.
 Check carefully behind tent for heaters etc. In the unlikely event of a fire, the tent walls can be lifted/detached quickly to allow exit.

 **After Mitigation**: Likelihood: 1, Severity: 5, Overall: 5